openvinotoolkit/openvino/docs/get_started/get_started_demos.md

 REQUIRED: `model_name.bin`
 OPTIONAL: `model_name.json`, `model_name.mapping`, etc.

-This tutorial uses the public SqueezeNet 1.1 Caffe* model to run the Image Classification Sample.
+This tutorial uses the public GoogleNet v1 Caffe* model to run the Image Classification Sample.
 See the example in the Download Models section of this page to learn how to download this model.

 The googlenet-v1 model is downloaded in the Caffe* format.
 You must use the Model Optimizer to convert the model to IR.